Analysis | How close were we to an actual stolen election — stolen by Trump?

 At that point, Republicans (many of whom were already planning to object to the election results in certain states based upon basically nothing) would suddenly have had something more to grab hold of — rhetorically, at least.

 Or maybe Rosen and Donoghue would have continued to resist, and Trump would have pushed forward with firing Rosen and installing Clark.
-There would have been mass resignations at DOJ — triggering another Saturday Night Massacre-esque controversy — but at least the letter would have gone out.
+There would have been mass resignations at the Justice Department — triggering another Saturday Night Massacre-esque controversy — but at least the letter would have gone out.
 Perhaps the transparency of the plot would have been revealed at that point (that this was about getting that letter out), but we’ve seen plenty of Republicans turn a blind eye to or rationalize such things before.

 Which brings us to Pence.

-Turning point No. 2: Pence refuses to use his ceremonial role to reject certain states’ electors
+Turning Point No. 2: Pence refuses to use his ceremonial role to reject certain states’ electors

 Pence’s refusal to go along with Trump’s entreaties and the ideas later detailed in Eastman’s memo made him, in the eyes of some Trump administration critics, somewhat of an unlikely hero of Jan.
 6.

 But we’ve since learned that Pence agonized over this decision more than we previously knew.
-“You don’t know the position I’m in,” he told former vice president Dan Quayle in a conversation about it in late December, according to a new book by The Post’s Bob Woodward and Robert Costa.
-Quayle told him that he had no choice, that he didn’t have the power to unilaterally set aside electors from certain states — a vital element of Eastman’s plan.
+“You don’t know the position I’m in,” he told former vice president Dan Quayle in a conversation about it in late December, according to a new book by The Washington Post’s Bob Woodward and Robert Costa.
+Quayle told Pence that he had no choice, that he didn’t have the power to unilaterally set aside electors from certain states — a vital element of Eastman’s plan.
 Pence relented.

 But imagine a situation in which the Justice Department has suddenly legitimized claims about fraud or irregularities.
 Might that have given the agonizing Pence what he needed to take an extraordinary and unprecedented step?
 Maybe he could even have reasoned that he wasn’t unilaterally overturning the election.

 This is where Eastman’s memo comes in.
-The idea was not to get Pence to overturn the election himself — that’s the straw-man defense used by Eastman’s employer this week — but rather to declare the outcome in doubt and kick this the decision to the House.
+The idea was not to get Pence to overturn the election himself — that’s the straw-man defense used by Eastman’s employer this week — but rather to declare the outcome in doubt and kick the decision to the House.

 We won’t dwell too much on the details of the Eastman memo here, but basically Pence was to set aside certain states’ electors and maybe try to declare Trump the winner of a majority of a smaller amount of electoral votes.
 At that point, Democrats would predictably cry foul, and Pence would cite the constitutional process of the House deciding an election in which no candidate has a majority of electors, with one vote per delegation.

-And as Eastman’s memo noted, “Republicans currently control 26 of the state delegations, the bare majority needed to win that vote.
+And as Eastman’s memo noted: “Republicans currently control 26 of the state delegations, the bare majority needed to win that vote.
 President Trump is re-elected there as well.”

-Turning point No. 3: What the House would have done
+Turning Point No. 3: What the House would have done

 Despite Eastman’s breezy assertion, there is a real question about whether even a House vote in which the GOP controlled more delegations would have gone according to plan.